super-simp/simp-studio/packages/stablestudio-ui/README.md

 # <a id="about" href="#about">ℹ️ About</a>

-_Welcome to the UI package for StableStudio!_
+_Welcome to the UI package for SimpStudio!_

 **If you're ready to dive in and make changes, be sure to read about [technology](#technology), [structure](#structure), [conventions](#conventions), and [plugins](../stablestudio-plugin/README.md) first.**